Principle 1: Use Long Term Goals to Drive Short Term Decisions | Lean Principle

 “Base your decisions on a long term goals, rather than short term gains.”

-We cut budgets, cut travel, we stop paying suppliers – we stop investing in tomorrow so that we give ourselves a proverbial tap on the back at the end of the quarter.
+We notice this most of all through the quarterly and yearly behaviour cycle within organisations.
+At the end of the reporting periods, we cut budgets, cut travel, we stop paying suppliers – we stop investing in tomorrow so that we give ourselves a proverbial tap on the back at the end of the year.
+There is a last-minute push to extract every revenue opportunity or saving opportunity out there.

 The same goes for our personal lives as well as we are all guilty of preferring the immediate gratification rather than the long term benefits.
 We take the extra portion, or we might binge on the TV series because doing what we know we must do feels too painful.